berkugo/Mail-Automation-Tool-and-JavaFX-GUI/README.md

 automatically thanks to application.

 *  The application implements background-task class which is probably using and based on JAVA threading library of JavaFX to make parallel ops.
+*  Using TOR proxies to avoid blocking while requesting fast.

 **Full version of this mail application is running succesfully at MLC Europe GmbH / Germany and BD Electronics / Malta**